roman-milk/roman-milk.github.io/naughty-girl.md

  'It makes some sense I guess.
 Depends on what the other problems were,' Susan pointed out.
 When Paul didn't offer anything else, she filled in the gap.
 'A problem with men?' she asked, and put a cup in front of him.

  'Something like that.
 Has she been a problem, anything to do with boys?' he asked.
-Report_Story #2